sst/guide/_chapters/create-a-dynamodb-table.md

 It is also a good idea to set up backups for your DynamoDB table, especially if you are planning to use it in production.
 We cover this in an extra-credit chapter, [Backups in DynamoDB]({% link _chapters/backups-in-dynamodb.md %}).

-Next we'll set up an S3 bucket to handle file uploads.
+Next, we'll set up an S3 bucket to handle file uploads.

 [dynamodb-components]: http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html